 Your baby is the size of an ear of corn (length: 11-12"; weight: 1.3-1.5 lbs.).

 Energizer baby.
 Settling in for a quiet night's rest?
 Your baby has other ideas.
 Babies are most active between 24 and 28 weeks.
-After that, there won't be enough room for him to perform the flips and dives he's spent weeks perfecting.
+After that, there won't be enough room for your little gymnast to perform the flips and dives he's spent weeks perfecting.